codedependant/MuninMonitor-Chrome/README.md

 The extentension is written in coffeescript and utilizes Backbone, Mustache and RequireJS.

-In order to compile the coffeescript files into the scripts directory of the extension run the following: coffee -w --output MuninMonitor/scripts --compile coffeescripts
+In order to compile the <a href='http://coffeescript.org/'>coffeescript</a>  files into the scripts directory of the extension run the following:

+coffee -w --output MuninMonitor/scripts --compile coffeescripts